tdkotecha/CalculiX-Workflow/Plate/Readme.md

 -Boundry Conditions.

-The Outer round Surface(Width) is Fixed and pressure of 1N is aplied on the top surface of the plate.
+The Outer round Surface(Width) is fixed and pressure of 1N is applied on the top surface of the plate.
-The photo of hcpy_1 shows the boundry condition.
+The photo of hcpy_1 shows the boundary condition.

--Set Defination Photo
+-Set definition photo

 <img src="Refs/sets.png" width="400" title="Boundary conditions">